 Export the WordPress file into your machine and save it.
-Please note you can use this backup on any blog or website now, so keep it safe and secure.
+Please note that you can now use this backup on any blog or website, so keep it safe and secure.

 When your live server is appropriately configured, like installing SSL, you can upload the backup file using the same plugin installed on your live server website.

 You can choose import and then scroll to the “file” option provided.
 And select the location of your localhost backup and upload.
 If the file size is larger than the allowed size, learn how to increase the upload file size limit.